ChenhaoChiu/chenhaochiu.github.io/index.md

 ---
 layout: default
-title: HOME 家
+title: Home
 ---

-# 歡迎來到 CH 的網站
+# This is Home of Chenhao Chiu

-這是我的個人 GitHub Pages 網站。
+Welcome to Chenhao's GitHub Pages!

 [關於我](/about/)